Pavlov-Nikolay/push_pull_test/README.md

-# Hello Pavlov Nikolay dev
+# Hello from Pavlov Nikolay dev